Passion fruit, otherwise known as Passiflora edulis, has recently become a trend among those who are health-conscious.

 Passion fruit is a globally cultivated tropical treat that captures both the eye and taste buds.

-It comes in various shapes, sizes, and colors - however, the two most common are purple Passiflora edulis or yellow Passiflora flavicarpa varietals.
+It comes in various shapes, sizes, and colors - however, the two most common are purple Passiflora edulis and yellow Passiflora flavicarpa varietals.
 With its hard exterior hiding an inviting tart center full of seeds - passion fruit will undoubtedly leave you wanting more!

 Purple passion fruit is also a great addition to fruit bowls, adding a tart and juicy flavor to a mix of other tropical fruits like mangoes, pineapples, and papayas.
 It can be eaten independently or used to create delicious desserts like passion fruit mousse or cheesecake.